mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 #### 4. Appropriate training data

-See Creation of the Training Set below.
+See "Creation of the Training Set" below.

 ### Model Architecture and Training Strategy